arunit9/file-process-application/README.md

 Open a terminal inside the parent directory.
 The project_build.sh is located here.
 This file will build docker images and run docker containers for the file-process (SpringBoot REST API), MySQL database and the file-process-web (Angular).

-** NOTE: These scripts contains docker commands, hence you may have to sudo su **
+**NOTE: This script contains docker commands, hence you may have to sudo su**

-chmod +x project_build.sh
+- chmod +x project_build.sh
-./project_build.sh
+- ./project_build.sh

 Once the execution has completed, you should see 3 docker containers as below.
 - file-process-web at port 8081